Akasha Bloom

 2 med sized butternut squash (about 3ils)

-peeled, cored, and chopped
+2 apples, peeled, cored, and chopped

 3 c Chicken Stock